jgraham91/Final-Project-Tableau/README.md

 # Final-Project-Tableau

+This project showcases my tableau and data visualization skills

 ## Project/Goals
 I wanted to figure out the trends in global and country deaths over the last 20 years that are decreasing and increasing.
 I plan to tell a data story which shows what ways civilations are improving in regards to human longevity and which ways it is getting worse.